jalawson/ulinalg/README.md

 #Module umatrix, ulinalg

-These are small modules for MicroPython (Python3) which provide a class for matrix represention, manipulation and a few linear algebra routines.
+These are small modules for MicroPython (Python3) to provide a class for matrix represention, manipulation and a few linear algebra routines.

 The goal is to provide a compact limited implementation matrix module which is functionally compatible with 2-D Numpy arrays.